• Skip to primary navigation

 • 🥡 Storing & Reheating

-Quesadillas are a traditional Mexican food that dates way back to the Aztec days of the 16th century.
+Quesadillas are a traditional Mexican recipe dating from the Aztec days of the 16th century.
 Back then, they were often a sweet treat, filled with pumpkin or squash, but they evolved into a savory favorite.

-Quesadillas can be filled with a variety of ingredients, but cheese is always the main ingredient, making them gooey and delicious.
-The word quesadilla literally translates to “little cheesy thing”!
+Quesadillas can be filled with a variety of ingredients, but cheese is always a main component, making them gooey and delicious.
+In fact, the word quesadilla literally means “little cheesy thing”!

-• Flour Tortillas - Corn tortillas are traditional and can also be used, but flour tortillas are softer and more durable, and better if you plan on lots of fillings.
+• Flour Tortillas - 2 flour tortillas.
+Corn tortillas are traditional and can also be used, but flour tortillas are softer, more durable, and better if you plan on lots of fillings. *Learn to make homemade flour tortillas here!

-• Ground Beef Taco Meat - Adding taco seasoning makes it taste very authentic.
+• Ground Beef Taco Meat - ½ cup of cooked taco meat.
+Homemade taco seasoning makes it taste more authentic.
 You can also use ground turkey or chicken.
+(Or, use my quick and easy recipe for ground beef taco meat!)

-• Monterey Jack Cheese - This is a mild cheese that melts well, but any shredded cheese will work.
-I love the Mexican Blend of shredded cheese - a combo of 4 yummy kinds of cheese!
+• Monterey Jack Cheese - ½ cup of Monterey Jack cheese.
+It's a mild cheese that melts well, but any shredded cheese will work.
+I also love the Mexican Blend of shredded cheese - a combo of 4 yummy kinds of cheese!

-No need for preheating before assembling these quick quesadillas!
+No need to preheat your air fryer before assembling these quick quesadillas!
 Just jump right into assembly and get ready to enjoy this hearty snack or easy meal!

 Process photos of assembling and cooking air fryer quesadillas.